SuLab/mercator_shiny/README.md

 ### Overview

 This is a repository for the web application [Mercator](http://www.mercatorproject.com) Mercator is a web application for analysis and discovery of publicly available RNA-seq data.
+More information on is available at our [Documentation](https://sulab.github.io/mercator_shiny/)

 ### Motivation